Speed skater Wust wins landmark gold

 She had come into the Games ranked seventh in the World Cup rankings, with world record holder Takagi viewed as the favourite.

-But Netherlands' most decorated Olympian, who also won this event at Vancouver 2010, first laid down a marker then watched as the Japanese faded in the final lap of the final pairing and could not match her.
+But Netherlands' most decorated Olympian, who also won this event at Vancouver 2010, first laid down a marker then watched as the Japanese faded in the final lap of the final pairing.

 Lower down the field, Britain's Ellia Smeding finished 27th as she became the first speed skater for 30 years to represent the country at an Olympics.